 Using Globus OnlineGlobus lets you use a web browser or command line interface to submit transfer and synchronization requests, optionally choosing encryption.
 Globus takes it from there.
 With this 'fire and forget' model you can concentrate on your research while Globus handles the mundane (but important) details of successful large-scale data transfers.

 Your data is transferred directly between the source and destination systems while Globus tunes performance parameters, maintains security, monitors progress, and validates correctness.
 You can check the transfer status at any time via the Globus activity page and will receive email when the transfer completes.

 Using GridFTP Clients

-Once you have established your proxy certificate, you may use either globus-url-copy (command line driven) or uberftp (interactive) to transfer data using GridFTP.
+Once you loaded the globus module and obtained your proxy certificate with myproxy-logon, you may use either globus-url-copy (command line driven) or uberftp (interactive) to transfer data using GridFTP.

 The globus-url-copy client is included in the globus module.
 The basic form of a globus-url-copy command is:

 > globus-url-copy <source_url> <destination_url>